How Much Does the Electrician Exam Cost?

 California General Electrician exam fees

-Verify current amounts on the DIR website.
-California DIR also requires documentation of 8,000 qualifying hours, which may involve obtaining Social Security earnings statements (no fee but processing time).
+For exams on or after June 1, 2026, DIR-approved candidates schedule through Pearson VUE under CPS HR Consulting administration.
+Verify current amounts on the DIR website before paying.
+California DIR also requires documentation of 8,000 qualifying hours, which may involve obtaining Social Security earnings statements.

 Total cost from start to license